 The vision of the Resqranch started as a way to educate people about the need for homing ex-racing horses but has developed into so much more.
 The Resqranch has been rescuing, retraining, and rehoming cast-off horses from the racing industry, as well as other animals, for over 20 years.
 At the head of our efforts is our veterinarian and first and only Life Coach for People with Pets, Jena Questen, DVM, CertAqV, or as we like to call her, DrQ!

-Our mission is to educate, inform, and inspire, through the rescues in our care, powered by The Prince of Flame Fund, a Colorado registered Charity.
-It was created in honor of one of our rescued horses, Flame, who was donated to us in August of 2012.
+Our mission is to educate, inform, and inspire, through the rescues in our care, and fulfill people in the process.
+Powered by The Prince of Flame Fund, a non-profit 501c3, which we named in honor of one of our rescued horses, Flame, who was donated to us in August of 2012.
 Prince of Flame was a 5 year old bay Thoroughbred gelding racing at Arapahoe Park Racetrack.
 He had had surgery on his throat to correct a breathing problem and suffered from a thyroid condition.
 He tried but did not win a lot of races.
 He was a most loving horse and always seemed to really look forward it when I visited him and took time out to scratch him on the neck.
 He would bounce his head up and down in the aisle way from over his stall door, desperately begging for me to come and give him a scratch, and do the same thing in protest when it was time for me to leave.
 At the end of that racing season, he was considered not worth even the cost of shipping him back to the ranch and was given to us.
 He did very well for over a year, but then developed a severe weight loss condition which was not responding to extra feeding and alfalfa hay.
 He experienced at least one episode of colic, stopped eating, and then laid down and was not able to rise.
 Reluctantly we made the decision to let him go.
 Although we are sad this loving boy is gone, we are glad we were able to give him a home at a time when he meant little to anyone else.
 He is the perfect example of the hundreds of racing horses who have nowhere to go when their careers come to an end.
 Rest in peace our dear Prince.

 Help us build our vision to have the first in the world educational Museum for Rescued Animals, and a world class facility where we can continue to give classes, and provide education so that inevitably there is no more need for animal shelters, or rescues, in the first place!